jotavare/philosophers/README.md

 - [x] They do it in order: `eat` -> `sleep` -> `think` (they don't really think, they wait to have their forks to eat).
 - [x] To eat they must have two forks, knowing that there is only one fork per philosopher.
 - [x] If one of them dies, the simulation stops and death must be displayed in a maximum of 10 milliseconds.
-- [x] Write each change of the philosopher status.
+- [x] Write each change of the philosopher's status.

 ## BONUS
 > The bonus program takes the same arguments and it as to comply with the mandatory rules.

 - [ ] All the forks are put in the middle of the table.
-- [ ] They have no states in memory, but the number of avaialable forks is represented by a semaphore.
+- [ ] They have no states in memory, but the number of available forks is represented by a semaphore.
 - [ ] Each philosopher should be a process, but the main process should not be a philosopher.

 ## TIPS